 The best of both worlds solution is to whip up a dinner that's practically as easy as takeout (they exist, I promise!) easy to prep mostly in advance, and satisfies the cravings of everyone around.

-Friends, meet my Cold Rice Noodle Salad!
+Friends, meet my favourite Vegan Rice Noodle Bowl!

 For the longest time I would get annoyed every time my husband requested an Asian noodle salad for dinner.
 Not that I didn't like the flavours, but I found the salads messy to make and found that I never got a good ratio of noodles to vegetables in my dish.